cloudfoundry-attic/vcap/README.md

     bin/vcap start
     bin/vcap tail  # see aggregate logs

-#### step 9: *Optional, mac users only*, create a local ssh tunnel
+#### step 9: *Optional*, create a local ssh tunnel

+This is a useful step if you have ssh available on your host system.
+It means you can run vmc and interact with your cloudfoundry instance from the guest or the host using the same *.vcap.me URLs.
-From your vm, run ifconfig and note eth0, let's say it's: 192.168.252.130 go to your mac terminal window and create a local port 80 tunnel.
+From your vm, run ifconfig and note eth0, let's say it's: 192.168.252.130 go to a terminal window and create a local port 80 tunnel.
 Once you do this, from both your mac, and from within the vm, api.vcap.me and *.vcap.me map to localhost which maps to your running cloudfoundry instance

     sudo ssh -L 80:192.168.252.130:80 mhl@192.168.252.130 -N

+(Replace 'mhl' above with a valid user id on the guest system.)
+Hint:
+If you also add the guest IP address to `/etc/hosts` you will be able to do this with a hostname of your choice, e.g. 'vcap':

+    # in /etc/hosts
+    192.168.252.130 vcap

+    sudo ssh -L 80:vcap:80 mhl@vcap -N

 Trying your setup
 -----------------